HITS-AIN/AINJuliaRegistry/README.md

 Switch into "package mode" with ```]``` and add type ```registry update AINJuliaRegistry```.

-(You may prompted for your github credentials.)
+(@HITS-AIN users: You may prompted for your github credentials)

 This will make Julia update all packages associated with AINJuliaRegistry registry.